-- 5.6.5 Authority to appoint staff not on the formal establishment. - 5.6.6 Decisions in respect of redundancy costing more than £50,000 up to the level proscribed by HM Treasury (currently at £95,000). - 5.6.7 The commissioning of legal advice and responsibility for acting on the legal advice received. - Delegation below the Chief Executive Officer is set out in detail in documentation including the Executive Team Terms of Reference; Financial Scheme of Delegation; Casework Scheme of Delegation; Finance Code; and the Leave and Working Hours policy.
+- 5.6.7 The commissioning of legal advice and responsibility for acting on the legal advice received. - 5.6.8 Delegation below the Chief Executive Officer is set out in detail in documentation including the Executive Team Terms of Reference; Financial Scheme of Delegation; Casework Scheme of Delegation; Finance Code; and the Leave and Working Hours policy.